BeXXsoR/FriendlySnakes/README.md

 |Player 4|Pink|

 Each snake moves with a certain speed that can be affected by items like coffee or tea.
 The faster a snake moves, the harder it is to control (obviously).
 When a snake hits a wall, another snake or itself, or when it gets burned by fire or explosions, the game is over.
+There are two types of levels: Highscore and Survive.
+In Highscore levels, the goal is to reach as many points as possible, while in Survive levels you want to survive as long as possible without crashing.
+You can see the type of a level in the top right of the game screen.

 ### Items
 Here is an overview about the various items in the game: